J.D., Yale Law School (1989)

 A.M. (honorary), Amherst College (2005)

 I became a legal scholar in a liberal arts setting because I was fascinated by the power of law to shape social meaning.
-Over the last several years, my research has been devoted to exploring the possibilities and limitations of war crimes trials as didactic tools.
-Many of the greatest war crimes trials, such as the Nuremberg, Eichmann and Barbie proceedings, were staged to serve didactic purposes-that is, in addition to dispensing justice conventionally understood, these trials were designed to teach history and to define collective memory.
-Many scholars have argued that trials are not well equipped to perform this didactic function-that trials necessarily distort the historical record.
-In my book, The Memory of Judgment, I tried to challenge this claim by closely studying the record of leading trials of the perpetrators and deniers of the Holocaust.
-In so doing, I argued that war crimes trials have an impressive, though finite, capacity to serve the interests of collective pedagogy.
+My research has been primarily devoted to exploring the possibilities and limitations of war crimes trials as tools for responding to mass atrocities.
+My book, The Memory of Judgment, explored the didactic uses of such trials—how they aimed to teach history and define collective memory.
+Focusing on several spectacular trials—including Nuremberg, Eichmann and Barbie—I argued that war crimes trials have an impressive, though finite, capacity to serve the interests of collective pedagogy.

-In recent years, I've also served as a member of the College's Program in Creative Writing.
+On a somewhat different note, I’ve have served for a number of years as a member of the College's Program in Creative Writing.
 As a creative writer, I've published numerous short stories, essays, and pieces of humor (many in collaboration with my colleague Alex George in Amherst's Philosophy department).
 My first novel, The Catastrophist, was published in 2006 and received the 2007 Silver Prize in General Fiction from the Independent Publishers Association of America.
 In 2011, I published my second novel, The Vices, which was a finalist for the National Jewish Book Prize, 2011.

 Some of my courses directly touch on the substance of my research, others are a bit further removed; some are designed specifically for first-term students, others for juniors and seniors.
 They all share certain common features, however.
 They are all interdisciplinary in terms of both the materials that we read and the questions that we explore.
 For example, in my seminar "Judging the Holocaust," we compare how jurists, historians, and creative writers have sought to understand and represent the Holocaust.
 In "Interpretation in Law and Literature," we compare the strategies that scholars from disciplines as diverse as theology, anthropology, literature, and law rely on to locate meaning in a text.
 As would befit courses on law taught in a liberal arts setting, my teaching asks students to see law not a narrow system of rules, but as a complex system that serves to constitute and maintain ordered patterns of social life.